saraundre/aletheia--website/app/gallery/README.md

-# Gallery Videos
+# Gallery - Videos and Photos

-This directory contains the gallery page showcasing our video content.
-Below is the complete list of videos featured in the gallery with their corresponding YouTube links.
+This directory contains the gallery page showcasing our video content and photo collections.
+The gallery now features both video interviews and photo documentation of our events and activities.

 ## Video Collection